wapinheiro/resume_analyzer/docs/project_plan/WORK_DIARY.md

   - Successfully validated the `/v1/ats-agent` endpoint.
   - ATS & Formatting Agent is now callable and returns structured results.
   - System remains "always working" and ready for next steps.
+- **Agent Prompt Integration:**
+  - All agent scripts now use both the global (`prompt_requirements.md`) and agent-specific prompt requirement files for prompt engineering.
+  - Created missing agent-specific prompt files for each agent in `backend/agents/`.
+  - Verified LLM connectivity and prompt usage for all agents via integration tests.
+Each agent returns a response from the LLM using the correct prompt files.
+  - Maintained "always working" backend: all endpoints respond and connect to the LLM, even if output parsing is deferred for now.

 ### In Progress (WIP):
 - None.